pulkit21273/Globetrotter/README.md

 Due to inactivity, it will spin down and may take a few seconds when used after a certain time (one-time up duration).

-**Please don't consider it as an issue, as I am using a Free hosting plan.**
+**Please don't consider it as an issue, as I am using a Free hosting plan.
+If it shows a message that backend is not running, please reload 1-2 times after inputting the name, as it will take a minute to start the backend server if trying after a long time.**

 ----------------------------------------------------------------------------------